dizmo/Accordion/README.md

 ```

 The outer panel header(s) will remain visible if an inner panel is activated; if
-such behaviour is not desired it can be hidden using the corresponding handlers
+such behaviour is not desired the outer header(s) can be hidden using the
-`before-show` and `before-hide` for the *inner* panels - e.g.:
+handlers `before-show` and `before-hide` of the *inner* panels - e.g.:
 ```js
 var $nested_panels =
     DizmoElements('.nested').find('.dizmo-accordion-panel');